VimR – A Neovim GUI for macOS.

 Installation

-You should possibly already have a config for Neovim, but you can also install VimR without it.
-Either download it from the project page or install it with Homebrew.
+You should already have a config for Neovim, but you can install VimR without it as well.

 brew install --cask vimr